plutonic-nb/oidc-client-alt/README.md

 ## Docs

-Some initial docs are [here](https://github.com/IdentityModel/oidc-client-js/wiki).
+APIs are the same as `oidc-client`.
+See [here](https://github.com/IdentityModel/oidc-client-js/wiki).

 ## Feedback, Feature requests, and Bugs

-All are welcome on the [issue tracker](https://github.com/IdentityModel/oidc-client-js/issues).
+All are welcome on the [issue tracker](https://github.com/plutonic-nb/oidc-client-alt/issues).